aptech/docs/docs/data-management/data-transformations.rst

   // Include the `rep78`
   // categorical variable in
   // ols estimation
-  call olsmt(fname, "price~ mpg + rep78");
+  call olsmt(fname, "price ~ mpg + rep78");

 The categorical variable *rep78* will automatically be included in the OLS regression as a dummy variable with the base case excluded from the regression.
-In addition, the category labels will be displayed in the printed output table
+In addition, the category labels will be displayed in the printed output table.

 ::

   Standard                                                  Prob   Standardized  Cor with Variable             Estimate      Error      t-value     >|t|     Estimate    Dep Var
   ---------------------------------------------------------------------------------------